DragDevAI/PF_VacGoWhere/README.md

 Analysis of JSON documents used in this site was performed by JSON Path Finder

 ## Acknowledgements
-I received inspiration for this project from Mr. Malcolm Yam, our dear and beloved teacher.
+I received inspiration for this project from Mr. Malcolm Yam and Mr. Donovan, our dear and beloved teachers.